fro0xwm/triforce-iso-extract/README.md

 # Manual Compiling
-As of right now this is a windows only code.
+~~As of right now this is a windows only code~~.

+## windows
 If you have MinGW installed and gcc referenced in your PATH variable just use the "build.bat".
 Support for other OSes might follow in the future.

+## linux
+run build.sh, same chdman rules apply (see Usage) but get a linux version of chdman